edamame-course/Metagenome/2016-07-15-metaG-assembly.md

 ##Overarching Goal
 * This tutorial will contribute towards an understanding of **metagenome analysis**
+* It focuses on metagenomic assembly

 ##Learning Objectives
 * Use digital normalization to remove redundant data
 * Trim/Filter out errors from sequences by identifying low coverage kmers in high coverage areas
 * Understand the limitations and strengths of metagenome assembly
-* Assemble a metagenome with MEGAHIt, cite alternative assemblers available
+* Assemble a metagenome with MEGAHIt
 * Summarize and assess the assembly
 ***